-On Thursday Samsung Electronics reported its highest profit amongst last two years.
+On Thursday, Samsung Electronics reported its highest profit in the last two years.
 The newly launched Galaxy S7 corroborated itself as an extremely fruitful product for the company.

 Second-quarter net profit rose 1.7% from a year earlier to 5.85 trillion Korean won ($5.2 billion), while operating profit rose 18% from a year earlier to 8.14 trillion won.
 On the other hand, the company saw a 4.9% increase in revenue to 50.9 trillion won.

-Galaxy S7 have some lucrative components, such as high-end displays called OLED that are used as screens for premium smartphones.
-Samsung is going to announce some large screen smartphones for distracting the end user from the new iPhone launches by Apple.
+Galaxy S7 has some lucrative components, such as high-end displays called OLED that are used as screens for premium smartphones.
+Samsung is going to announce some large-screen smartphones to distract the end-user from the new iPhone launched by Apple.

-Many presumptions saying that it’s ratiocination is that in earlier days it faced twin challenges from the popularity of Apple Inc.’s iPhones and the rise of low-cost Chinese smartphone makers.
+Many presumptions say that its ratiocination is that in earlier days, it faced twin challenges from the popularity of Apple Inc.’s iPhones and the rise of low-cost Chinese smartphone makers.

 The operating profit of Samsung jumped to 57% in the second quarter from a year earlier to 4.32 trillion won.
-Operating profit margin from the division rose to 16.3%, its highest level in more than two years.
-In conjunction with this, there is also fell in company’s components profit by 28% because of incline in the sale of chips and display panels.
+The operating profit margin from the division rose to 16.3%, its highest level in more than two years.
+In conjunction with this, there is also fall in the company’s components profit by 28% because of an incline in the sale of chips and display panels.

-Apple shipped roughly 40 million iPhones for a 12% share while China’s Huawei Technologies Co., which said Tuesday that it shipped about 60.6 million smartphones in the first half of the year, came in third with a 9% market share, Research firm Canalys said.
-In comparison with these both Samsung shipped 80 million in the second quarter of the year, which is 24% of global market.
+Apple shipped roughly 40 million iPhones for a 12% share, while China’s Huawei Technologies Co., which said Tuesday that it shipped about 60.6 million smartphones in the first half of the year, came in third with a 9% market share, Research firm Canalys said.
+In comparison with these, Samsung shipped 80 million in the second quarter of the year, which is 24% of the global market.

 Samsung said that it would buy back 1.8 trillion won in shares over the next three months to round out a $10 billion share buyback program that the company first announced in October last year.